 One of the most common issues is simply installing the new button incorrectly.
 This often starts with buying the wrong replacement part for your specific toilet model.
 Before you even begin, it’s a great idea to snap a quick photo of the inside of your tank so you have a reference.
 When you’re installing the new mechanism, make sure every piece is seated correctly and securely.
 A poorly fitted button won’t connect properly with the flush valve, leading to a weak flush or no flush at all.
 Double-checking that everything looks right is a key part of any successful DIY repair.

-Overtightening the Parts
+Mistake #2: Overtightening the Connections

 When you’re working with plumbing fixtures, it’s tempting to tighten every nut and screw as much as possible to prevent leaks.
 However, this is a major mistake when dealing with porcelain and plastic.
 Overtightening the mounting nut that holds the flush button in place can easily crack the cistern lid or the new plastic button assembly itself.
 A tiny crack can lead to a much bigger problem down the line.
 The best approach is to tighten the nut until it’s snug, then give it just a slight additional turn.
 It should be secure enough not to wobble, but not so tight that it puts stress on the materials.